NY officer charged with murder in mentally ill woman's death

 Authorities said at the time that Danner was threatening the sergeant with a bat when he shot her.

-Officers had been called to Danner's home several times before to take her to the hospital during psychiatric episodes and had been able to take her away safely, Mayor Bill de Blasio said at the time.
+Danner had been diagnosed with schizophrenia.
+Officers had been called to her home several times before to take her to the hospital during psychiatric episodes and had been able to take her away safely, Mayor Bill de Blasio said at the time.

 On Oct.
 18, Barry persuaded Danner to drop a pair of scissors she had been holding, police said.
 But when she picked up the bat and tried to strike him, he fired two shots that hit her torso, they said.